 Here’s what I’ve learned over the past four years:

 Why I was Wrong About Georgia Real Estate

-When I originally wrote about Tbilisi real estate four years ago, I thought it was a bad investment.
+When I originally wrote about Tbilisi real estate several years ago, I thought it was a bad investment.

 However, in those four years, I’ve obviously changed my mind.
 I’ve now bought close to a dozen different properties in Georgia from agricultural land to various homes and apartments.

 In fact, one of the homes that I bought became my home base in Tbilisi’s Vera neighborhood, and I have other projects that are poised to triple in value over the next couple of years.